Heidi Binko, Executive Director & Co-Founder

 Cindy Winland, Senior Fellow

-Cindy is currently a Senior Fellow at both the Just Transition Fund and the Delta Institute.
+Cindy is currently a Senior Fellow at the Just Transition Fund.
 She provides consulting assistance to the Fund, focusing on technical assistance and planning in communities impacted by the transition away from coal assets.
+Cindy’s work is focused in the Midwest in Illinois, Ohio, and Minnesota and has also done work in Montana in locations that pose unique opportunities to promote successful transitions.
 Winland is an urban planner with over thirty years of experience in the Great Lakes region, working with urban and rural municipalities, nonprofits, professional organizations, and the academic community.
 Winland’s background includes solid waste and brownfield management in the public sector, alternative energy development in the private sector, and assistance to legacy cities as part of a nonprofit.
 Before joining the Just Transition Fund and Delta, she owned a consulting firm based in Midland, MI, where she led efforts around brownfield redevelopment, industrial transition, alternative energy planning, and sustainable master planning.
 She earned a Master of Urban Planning and a BA in Economics at University of Michigan in Ann Arbor.

 Mandy Bridenhagen, Communications & Partnerships Director

-Mandy works on communications strategy, grantmaking programs, and grantwriting at the Just Transition Fund.
+Mandy works on grantmaking programs and communications at the Just Transition Fund.
+She focuses primarily on Colorado and Arizona, and more broadly across the Fund's priority states in the West.
 Her nonprofit and philanthropic background includes time at Pew Charitable Trusts, Global Greengrants Fund, and the WestWind Foundation.
 Additionally, she held strategic partnership roles at Gnip and Twitter.
 Mandy holds a B.A. in Environmental Studies from Dickinson College and an MBA from the University of Colorado Leeds School of Business.
 When not at her desk, she is exploring the trails (on foot, bike, and skis) of Colorado and the West.

 Lois Wallenhorst, Office & Systems Manager